vonsbuffet/vousbuffet/README.md

 Similarly, you can also run orders during runtime.
 </br>Search through CpuCoul->Vee and find the "vbcc.Vee" call in the VB region.
-</br>The CpuCoul may seem complicated,
-</br>but it's really simple virtual machine that runs virtual machine code optimized for AI.

 Very Fun!